Voronenko/jumpbox/README.md

 Let me share with you quick recipe on initial box securing , which should be good for most of web deployments.

 ## Challenges to address
-  At the end of the article we should be able secure  ubuntu 14.04 LTS virtual server
+  At the end of the article we should be able secure  Ubuntu 14.04 LTS / 16.04 LTS virtual server

 - configure firewall, allow only 22 in.
 - register your public key(s) for deploy user
 - secure ssh to allow only authorization by keys.
 - put automatic process in play to ban open ssh port lovers from the internet.

-## Configuration options
-Following variables might be overwritten:
-- option_enforce_ssh_keys_login (true|false) - whenever to enforce ssh security
-- ufw_rules_default - default firewall policy.
-In most cases is not touched
-- ufw_rules_allow - set of inbound rules to be configured
-- sshd_config_lines - needed changes in SSHD config to secure the box.
-- option_file2ban - when true, file2ban package will additionally introduced
-- whitelistedips - set of ips that are considered safe - your office gateway, build server etc; To prevent you being accidentaly blocked
+- install optional PPTP vpn
+- install optional OpenVPN vpn
+- install optional IPSec vpn (with SoftEther)
+- add additional level of secure by implementing port knocking

 # Points of interest